ksh009/top-todo-application/additional/features.md

 - 6. When clicking on todo animation open todos table for particular project

 - ISSUE

   - When deleting a project in filter mode all projects aside from the default projects is deleted from state
   - When deletign outside of filter and then filtering projects get filtered as per normal

+  2/2 Tasks completed:

+- 1. Added some animations to the project card
+- 2. Moved "Add project" btn to left of layout
+- 3. Added event listeners to btns in project card to swap layouts
+- 4. Added back btn to Todos layout to get back to projects layout

+2/2 Tasks:

+- 1. Generate todo table component dynamically with JS
+- 2. Click on add todo btn and form pops up in modal
+- 3. Cancel and submit logic on add todo form

+- 17/05 Features completed
+  - 1. Generate todo table component dynamically with JS
+  - 2. When switching layouts update state to render modal form applicable to layout
+  - 3. Click on new todo btn and form pops up in modal
+  - 4. Cancel btn on new todo modal form closes modal
+  - 5. Update todo list title based on project card clicked
+  - 6. Todo count in project cards based to todo array length in state